couchbaselabs/ToDoLite-iOS/tutorial.md

 ### STEP 7: Persist the Task document

 To create a Task model and persist it, open `List.m` and complete the body of the method `addTaskWithTitle:withImage:withImageContentType:`:

-- initialise a Task model with the `modelForNewDocumentInDatabaseMethod:`
+- create a Task object with the `modelForNewDocumentInDatabaseMethod:`, for the database parameter, pass in `self.database`
 - set the title to the parameter that was passed in
 - set the `list_id` to self, notice here again that we are using a relationship between two models, the List and Task.
 This will translate to the `_id` of the List in the underlying JSON document
-- use the `setAttachmentNamed:withContentType:content:` method on the list object, the name of the attachment is `image`, the contentType and content are the params that were passed in
+- use the `setAttachmentNamed:withContentType:content:` method on the list object, the name of the attachment is `image`, the contentType and content are the parameters that were passed in
 - finally, return the task object

-Open `DetailViewController.m` and call this method on self.list passing in the title, image and "image/jpg" for the content type.
+Open `DetailViewController.m` and call this method in `textFieldShouldReturn:`:
+- create a new variable called task using `addTaskWithTitle:withImage:withImageContentType:` on the self.list object and pass in the title, image and "image/jpg" for the content type
+- save the task object using the save method

 ![][image-9]